Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 What are capital allowances for?

-Capital allowances enable a company to claim tax relief (and therefore reduce their tax bill) against assets they keep and use in the business.
-They can be a bit tricky because there are different types available, each with their own thresholds and rules.
+Claiming capital allowances gives a business tax relief against the assets it keeps and uses.
+This helps reduce its tax bill but Capital Allowances can be a bit tricky because there are different types available, each with their own thresholds and rules.

 Who pays Corporation Tax?